-A map of Guyana that displays cities, towns, highways, and rivers.
-A map with satellite imagery shows its large swaths of forest that cover most of the country.
+This map of Guyana displays cities, towns, highways, and rivers.
+A map with satellite imagery shows the large swaths of forest that cover most of the country.
 An elevation map features everything from its mountains to its interior savanna.

 Guyana Satellite Map